Village at Tuscan Lakes

 707 Pienza Lane, League City, Texas 77573

-Elegant, Gated 55+ Community of The Village at Tuscan Lakes Has Single Story, Single Family Homes, a Sumptuous Clubhouse and More
+Handsome, Gated 55+ Community of The Village at Tuscan Lakes Has Single Story, Single Family Homes, a Sumptuous Clubhouse and More

-The Village at Tuscan Lakes is an elegant, gated 55+ community that borrows its stylish architectural features from Italy's Tuscany region.
+The Village at Tuscan Lakes is an elegant, gated 55+ community that borrows its handsome architectural features from Italy's Tuscany region.
 Located on nearly 900 acres just southeast of Houston, Texas, it is part of a larger all ages development, Tuscan Lakes, and began in 2007.
 Building is now finished.

 The orginal developer was Centex Homes, but Pulte (Del Webb) took over a few years later.
 Now that it is complete, The Village at Tuscan Lakes has nearly 360 single story, single family houses.
 The overall community has a resort atmosphere, as does The Village, and 55+ buyers have three home collections from which to choose.